TimeToogo/tunshell/README.md

 First and foremost, one must always be wary when running scripts from remote sources.
 The installation method of the tunshell client relies on the execution of a 3rd party script and binary on the host machine.
-If these were to be compromised so would your host so it's critical that these are tightly controlled in a transparent process.
-The artifacts are generated directly from source code in this repo, stored in AWS S3 and served via CloudFront CDN.
+If these were to be compromised so would your host.
+So it's critical that these are produced and delivered in a secure and transparent process.
+In summary, the artifacts are generated directly from the source in this repo, stored in AWS S3 and served via CloudFront CDN.

 ![Artifact Supply Chain](https://app.lucidchart.com/publicSegments/view/fc6f92fa-1b4b-4800-8a2c-2e1c5f72a8ba/image.png)